 About the degree programme

 Sport is a rapidly expanding global business.
-Our unique BSc Sport Management degree will prepare you for a career in this exciting industry.
+Our BSc Sport Management degree programme will prepare you for a career in this exciting industry.

 Immerse yourself in a dynamic programme that blends theory with real-world experience.
 With a diverse range of courses on offer throughout your time on the programme, BSc Sport Management equips you with the tools you need to transform your passion for sport into a lifelong profession.